Kate’s photo of late Queen was doctored, agency says, as princess spotted in public for first time in months - KESQ

 The princess was also photographed earlier this month inside her private car departing Windsor Castle, as she attended a private appointment on March 11, Kensington Palace previously told CNN.

-She had not otherwise been seen in public since having abdominal surgery in January.
+She had not otherwise been seen in public since the palace said she had abdominal surgery in January.

 The newest controversy focuses on a picture published in April 2023, which shows the Queen – who had died the previous September – surrounded by 10 of her young relatives.